 Fig. 7(a) shows the environment setup used for evaluation.
-The map was discretized into a $10 \times 10$ grid, where crossing the map boundaries is penalized for both $x{\mathcal{B}}$ and $x{\mathcal{T}}$ .
+The map was discretized into a 10×10 grid, where crossing the map boundaries is penalized for both x_B and x_T .
 Also, for the UAV to ever arrive to the designated target, the adversary is prohibited from launching attacks for at least the first horizon.
 The UAV mission is to reach the target without encountering any of the hazard zones.
-The model shown in Fig. 2 was implemented using the PRISM-games [22] model checker on an Intel Core i7 4.0 GHz CPU with 16GB RAM.
+The model shown in Fig. 2 was implemented using the PRISM-games [24] model checker on an Intel Core i7 4.0 GHz CPU with 16GB RAM.

 From the synthesis procedure (Algorithm 2), the protocols to complete the mission were obtained as shown in Fig. 7(b).
 For the first subgame, Fig. 8(a) shows how the horizon at which the geolocation task is performed impacts the probability of correctness that can be guaranteed, regardless of the adversarial actions, while Fig. 8(b) shows both the remaining distance to target and the increase in traveled distance, relative to the shortest path.
 The trends show that, as time passes without performing a geolocation task, the probability of its correctness decreases, while the remaining distance mostly decreases as the UAV approach the target.
-Interestingly, the strategy where the geolocation task is scheduled at horizon h=6 provides a local minimum for the increase in traveled distance while maintaining a probability of correctness close to h=7 and h=8.
-This probability drops at $h\geqslant 9$ as guaranteeing that the UAV never encounter a hazard zone before the scheduled geolocation task becomes infeasible.
+Interestingly, the strategy where the geolocation task is scheduled at horizon h = 6 provides a local minimum for the increase in traveled distance while maintaining a probability of correctness close to h = 7 and h = 8.
+This probability drops at $h \ge 9$ as guaranteeing that the UAV never encounter a hazard zone before the scheduled geolocation task becomes infeasible.

-$^{5}$ If no strategy exists for a stage i, the same holds for all horizons of size j>i.
+6If no strategy exists for a stage i, it holds for all stages of size j > i.

 Fig. 8.
-The analysis results for the synthesized protocol.
+Analysis results for the synthesized protocol, where d{rem} is the remaining distance to target, and d{inc} is the increase in distance to target.
 Times and distances are relative to those of the shortest path.